turingschool/curriculum-site/module4/lessons/grouping_aggregating.md

 ActiveRecord gives us corresponding "calculations" for those aggregate functions.
 Take a minute to look through the [ActiveRecord Calculations Docs](https://api.rubyonrails.org/classes/ActiveRecord/Calculations.html) to see what calculations are available.

-Let's open up a Rails console and look at the ActiveRecord syntax for the above examples:
+Let's open up Rails console with `$ rails console` and look at the ActiveRecord syntax for the above examples:

 ```ruby
 Song.average(:length)